 5. Receive a Student Aid Report (SAR)

-A few days after you complete the FAFSA you will receive an email from 'Federal Student Aid' with a link to your SAR.
+A few days after you complete the FAFSA you will receive an email from 'Federal Student Aid' with a link to your Student Aid Report (SAR).
 Your SAR contains a summary of your FAFSA information and a calculation of your Expected Family Contribution (EFC) - the number used to determine your federal student aid eligibility.
 Review your SAR to see if any additional information or corrections may be needed.
 It's possible that you may need to provide additional information before your Expected Family Contribution can be calculated.
-You can also access your SAR at www.fafsa.gov with your Federal Student PIN.
+You can also access your SAR at www.fafsa.gov with your FSA ID.

 Frequently Asked Questions